Before you lodge a complaint

 For example, a decision made under College, University Appeals, Student Conduct or assessment processes cannot be challenged via a complaint.
 There are separate appeals or review processes for these matters, and you should use the relevant appeals or review process if you are unhappy with an outcome and wish to challenge the decision.

 You may make a complaint regarding any aspect of the appeal or review process as long as it does not relate to the decision - only the related appeal or review process is able to change the outcome.
 Please contact the complaints team if you require advice: telephone +61 3 9925 8863 or email email@example.com.

 |RMIT Training||RMIT Training Student Complaints Resolution Process (under review)|

 |Admission||Admission and Credit Policy|

 |Recognition of prior learning|

 |RMIT employee recruitment||Contact RMIT Human Resources for the relevant complaints process and guidance materials.|

-The RMIT Policy Library contains a copy of all RMIT policy and process documents.
+The RMIT Policy Register contains a copy of all RMIT policy and process documents.